Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Max: Haha thanks for the compliment but the live CNS is a whole another league

+Max wakes from his dream sleeping in the middle of the finals of the championship match.
+- Max what's the stragey... are you sleeping
+- look at the score there's no way they are coming back
+- but this is the finals
+- yea the same one we fought an won last year and the year before and basicly every year since before I even became a cyber fighter
+- but isn't this your dream to beat Xenos
+- exactly my dream was to beat Xenos not to help Kyshumu beat him

 It is assumed that he did not have the tail gene because his parent was a citizen despite the 99% chance that he should have a tail